 Taking out the rear bumper shows the full extent of material removal from the housing.
-Basically an entire corner has been sliced off, and the shiny bumper struggles to mitigate this aesthetic crime.
-Shimano's penchant for disfiguring reels by material removal knows no bounds, and at its most extreme looked like this in some models
+Basically an entire corner has been sliced off, and the shiny bumper fails to mitigate this aesthetic crime.
+Shimano's penchant for disfiguring reels by material removal knows no bounds, and at its most extreme some reels looked like this...

 The horror!
-Every bit of unoccupied space has been savagely shaved off, so much so that the bottom contour of the drive gear is visible and screw posts protrude fully outside the body.
-The rear/lower part of the body looks like a school of hungry piranhas attacked it.
+Every bit of unoccupied space was savagely shaved off, so much so that the bottom contour of the drive gear is visible and screw posts protrude fully outside the body.
+The rear lower part of the body looks like a school of hungry piranhas attacked it.
 Meanwhile Daiwa does some orgasm-inducing visuals like this

-And when Daiwa wants to remove material they do it discretely and elegantly (red arrow).
-I'm whining too much about it because I hated how the 2014 Stella (FI) looked, and I hate how the 2018 Stella (FJ) looks even more, and I'd be gutted if they similarly disfigure the next SW model.
+See the difference?
+When Daiwa wants to remove material they do it discreetly and elegantly (red arrow).
+I'm whining too much about it because I hated how the 2014 Stella (FI) looked, I hate how the 2018 Stella (FJ) looks even more, and I'd be gutted if they similarly disfigure the next SW model.

 Unfortunately the rotor needs to be removed in order to open the gearbox, which is a missed opportunity in my opinion.
-Could have easily made it an easy-access gearbox that one can service in minutes or even inspect while on the water if needed.
+Could have easily made it an easy-access gearbox that one can open in seconds for service or even for quick inspection while fishing if needed.

 The drive gear is mounted on a ball bearing on each side.
-No seals, just a bearing in a recess, and we will call this "4 of 4".
+No seals here, just a bearing in a recess, and this will be our "5 of 5".

 The oscillation block rides on a stainless steel bar (red arrow) for stability and less resistance under load.

 Main shaft is of considerable strength.
-Actually a little too big for a reel this size, which is quite welcome and nothing to complain about.
-Only adds to the overall rigidity of the reel.
-The oscillation block (red arrow) is curved for a well timed stroke that lays line well
+Actually a little too big for a reel this size, but it's quite welcome and nothing to complain about since it only adds to the overall rigidity of a reel that remains quite light.
+The oscillation block (red arrow) is curved for a well timed stroke that lays line well.

 I mean really well.
-Look at this exemplary lay which one rarely expects to see on a budget reel.
+Look at this exemplary lay which one rarely sees on a budget reel.
 In addition to being an important factor in the excellent casting performance mentioned earlier, it dramatically reduces chances of line problems.
 If you get wind knots, it won't be the reel's fault.